 An indispensable resource for scholars and students of literary theory and discourse.
 It includes almost 300 alphabetically arranged entries and subentries on critics and theorists, critical schools and movements, and the critical and theoretical innovations of specific countries and historical periods.

 JSTOR is a database consisting of full-text articles from scholarly, peer-reviewed journals from nearly every discipline taught at Calvin.
 Coverage for each journal begins with the first volume, with coverage ending for most titles three and five years ago.
 A growing number of journals now have coverage up to the present!

-Covers broad spectrum of information on thousands of authors and their works across literary disciplines and timeframes.
+Covers broad spectrum of information on thousands of authors and their works across literary disciplines and time frames.
 Wide range of subjects covered including plot summaries, literary criticism, book reviews, classic and contemporary poems, short stories and novels, and author interviews.
-Total titles indexed: 460+; Full-text titles: 380+.

 Covers both fiction and nonfiction.
 This resources offers extensive reader's advisory services including read-alike titles, series, and authors as well as professional reviews, reader reviews, articles, lists, genre overviews, discussion guides and more.
 Books are also tagged with appeal factors.

 The Oxford English Dictionary, or OED as it's more popularly known, is a historical dictionary of English, covering the language from the earliest times to the present day.
 It aims to show not only the current meanings of words, but also to trace their development through time.
 Entries contain detailed etymological analysis, and are illustrated by quotations from a wide range of English language sources from around the world, making the OED a unique historical record.
 Available in print and in electronic version.